Contact us 0300 303 3989

 You need to book an appointment to see a contraceptive nurse or doctor.
 They will ask you some questions about your health and then will give you a quick examination to check the size and position of your uterus.
 Sometimes they will also check for any STIs.
 Inserting the IUD takes around 5 minutes and can be a little uncomfortable.
 Don’t worry, the doctor or nurse will talk you through this beforehand and may offer you a local anaesthetic if needed.
 They may be able to fit the IUD at this consultation, or they will bring you back for the fitting at a later date, whichever is most appropriate.
 The appointment will last for approximately 30 minutes.

-If you decide to have it removed, you need to visit one of our clinics.
+If you decide to have your IUD removed, you will need to visit one of our clinics.
 A specially trained doctor or nurse will remove it and will give you advice about other forms of contraception you could use instead.
 Your fertility will return as soon as the IUD is removed.
 You need to make sure that you have used additional contraception or avoided sex for 7 days before you have the IUD removed, otherwise you could still get pregnant.

 Pros & Cons